EmpireNetwork123/EmpireNetwork123/README.md

 - 🔭 **I’m currently working on:**
 Building explainable NLP systems  for classification and interpretability.
 Also exploring secure AI models for malware detection and adversarial robustness.
 - 👯 **I’m looking to collaborate on:**
-  Research projects at the intersection of **Cybersecurity + AI/ML**:: secure NLP, Malware Analysis, or digital watermarking/provenance systems.
+  Research projects at the intersection of **Cybersecurity + AI/ML**:: secure NLP, Malware Analysis, or digital watermarking/provenance systems and more
 - ⚡ **Fun fact:**
   Beyond research and technology, I'm passionate about football — both on and off the pitch.
 A proud and loyal Arsenal fan.
 ## 🌐 Socials: